spectrocloud/librarium/docs/docs-content/vm-management/create-vmo-profile.md

 <TabItem value="airgap" label="Airgap">

-1. Log in to Palette using your configured system address.
+1. Log in to a tenant that belongs to your instance of Palette or Palette VerteX.

 2. Navigate to **Profiles** from the left **Main Menu**.